nuest/x11rockerstudio/README.md

 This repository contains some tests to run [RStudio](http://rstudio.com/) Desktop, an IDE for [R](https://r-project.org), in a container.

-It is based on [Rocker](https://github.com/rocker-org/rocker) and/or [x11docker](https://github.com/mviereck/x11docker).
+A first approach is based on [Rocker](https://github.com/rocker-org/rocker) and/or [x11docker](https://github.com/mviereck/x11docker).

-Two approaches are evaluated here:
+Two variants are evaluated here:

 - using `x11docker/lxde` base image, installing R + RStudio
 - using `rocker/verse`, installing the UI and stuff according to x11docker's Dockerfile, and install RStudio

-Both approaches use Debian base images, which helps a lot.
+Both these projects use Debian base images, which helps a lot.

+Another approach is sharing the host's X11 socket as shown by [Fábio Rehm](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/) (originally [for Netbeans](https://github.com/fgrehm/docker-netbeans)).

 ## Results

-### x11docker base image
+### x11docker base image with R

 The following commands require x11docker to be install (clone the repo, then run `sudo x11docker --install`).
 If you prefer not to do that, add the full path to `x11docker` binary in the commands below.